11 Tips for Surfing Safely

 11. Learn the emergency signal.

 In case of any emergency, you should be able to get your surf coach’s or friend’s attention quickly and easily.
-You should discuss this with your surf coach or experienced surf friend about this signal, so it is clearly understood between both of you.
+You should discuss a signal with your surf coach or experienced surf friend so both of you can clearly understand it.
 One of the most efficient signals is to call your coach while waving one arm completely straight, to and fro above the head.

 Help